-8.2.9.1.
+8.2.
 Voting must be seen

 - (1) Voting may be by any method resolved by Council that enables those in attendance and those watching a livestream broadcast to clearly see which way a Council has voted at the time a vote is taken. - (2) In the absence of a Council resolving an alternative method, voting on any matter is by show of hands.
-This applies to Councillors and members of Delegated Committees attending face to face (In-person) or via electronic means.

-8.3.9.2.
+8.3.
 When a division is permitted